jdcloudcom/en/API/Cloud-Physical-Server/Cloud-Physical-Server/stopInstance.md

 ## Description
-To execute the shutdown operation to a single Cloud Physical Server, only the running server can be stopped
+Shutdown single Cloud Physical Server, only servers with running status can be stopped

 ## Request method
 PUT